 - Polish the overall look and feel.
 Aside from the wording, you also want the physical look of your text to be inviting.
 Stick to two fonts in a standard text editor, like Microsoft Word.
 The fonts you use should be common sans-serif fonts, such as Arial, Tahoma or Verdana, 10 to 12 points.

 - Don’t use long complicated sentences.
-Short sentences are the best, because they read faster, and reader comprehension is higher in all audiences.
+Short sentences are the best because they read faster and comprehension is higher in all audiences.